Living my life – Rising up to serve its purpose

 Learning and becoming through living my life as best as I knew how to

-What made me who I’m being today as a human being, women and leader in all roles I found myself in, I’d say it’s life, with few bigger and more impactful shifting points, and everything in between.
+What made me who I’m being today as a human being, woman, and leader in all roles I found myself in, I’d say it’s life, with a few bigger and more impactful shifting points, and everything in between.

-One experience that changed me forever was the fact that I couldn’t stay with a man I loved and wanted to have a family with when I was in my early twenties, due to the religion and societal expectation.
+One experience that changed me forever was the fact that I couldn’t stay with a man I loved and wanted to have a family with when I was in my early twenties, due to religion and societal expectations.
 I couldn’t do much about it.
 He made his choice when the pressure and discomfort was too big.
 It was just a matter of time, and when his marriage was arranged it all went very systematically.
 It was like I’d be shifted to a side lane, and we’d continue for years in parallel still connected paths.
-It was hard to accept that I was denied and ‘not enough’ in who I am being at my core.
-It was even harder to understand that something from the outside had more saying than me or us, and that many others had more right to say what’s right and appropriate than us.
+It was hard to accept that I was denied and ‘not enough’ for who I am at my core.
+It was even harder to understand that something from the outside had more say than me or us and that many others had more right to say what was right and appropriate than us.

-At that time I’ve realized two things, first, we really have only ourselves, one life, and second, everyone has a free will.
-Simple truth, and yet, not so easy to completely accept and live by.
-That was a point when I’ve committed to myself to always stay true to myself, regardless of how hard it would be, and how much I’ll have to sacrifice for it.
-It was a game changing moment of my life, and looking back, also for my life and its purpose.
+At that time I realized two things, first, we really have only ourselves, one life, and second, everyone has free will.
+The simple truth, and yet, not so easy to completely accept and live by.
+That was a point when I committed to myself to always stay true to myself, regardless of how hard it would be, and how much I’ll have to sacrifice for it.
+It was a game-changing moment in my life, and looking back, also for my life and its purpose.
 I was blessed with a gift of a kind of love and deep connection that people often long for their whole life, and blessed with a blessing in disguise, a major lesson on how to take responsibility for what this experience will be for me.
-I needed many years to completely heal from it, and it was mainly through working on myself, relationships and love that came after, traveling, studying, and to be frank, often with lots of overload of work.
+I needed many years to completely heal from it, and it was mainly through working on myself, relationships, and love that came after, traveling, studying, and to be frank, often with lots of overload of work.

 Becoming a leader and serving

-My professional path started after I’ve graduated from Law Faculty in 2000, and started working as an apprentice in the Ministry of Spatial Development and Environment of Republic of Slovenia.
+My professional path started after I graduated from Law Faculty in 2000, and started working as an apprentice in the Ministry of Spatial Development and Environment of the Republic of Slovenia.
 I remember my dad checking up on me first 14 days every day if I’m still there and how is it.
 I guess he was not sure how I’ll be able to stay there due to my ‘free spirit’.
 It turned out that I stayed for 18 years.
-I’ve done a successful career as a professional official, from apprentice to expert and adviser, and then several years at leadership positions, like Deputy Director general, Director general, and last three years as a State secretary.
+I’ve done a successful career as a professional official, from apprentice to expert and adviser, and then several years in leadership positions, like Deputy Director General, Director General, and last three years as a State Secretary.
 I enjoyed the most of it.
 I’m grateful for all of it.
-I think I couldn’t have learnt elsewhere so much about human nature, and how we on declaratory level all support the common issue and what would be good, and in reality struggling with balancing between pursuing our own interests and common ones.
+I think I couldn’t have learned elsewhere so much about human nature, and how we on a declaratory level all support the common issue and what would be good, and in reality struggle with balancing between pursuing our own interests and common ones.

 I was struggling at the beginning with why things are as they are and what am I doing there.
-As I usually do when feeling a discomfort, I put myself to work, and in parallel I studied a lot so I could understand better and find answers.
-Entering public policy sector, I’ve decided to study Political Sciences, and when I became passionate about leadership, I’ve done the second Masters from Management and Organization, and additionally many leadership trainings available in Slovenia, in Europe and in the States.
-All together helped me combined and developed a great combination of knowledge, skills and experiences I’ve been using successfully for my work and service.
+As I usually do when feeling discomfort, I put myself to work, and in parallel, I studied a lot so I could understand better and find answers.
+Entering the public policy sector, I decided to study Political Sciences, and when I became passionate about leadership, I’ve done the second Master’s in Management and Organization, and additionally many leadership training available in Slovenia, Europe, and the States.
+All together helped me combine and developed a great combination of knowledge, skills, and experiences I’ve been using successfully for my work and service.

-I couldn’t really understand why people were saying that I’m courageous when I left the governmental job three years ago to become a professional leadership and transformational coach.
-For me it was so clear completion of one period and a natural continuation of another.
-I’ve done extensive amount of coaching with my coaching mentor and coach to transit successfully.
-To me it seemed I had to be much more courageous to stay true to myself during previous 18 years.
+I couldn’t really understand why people were saying that I’m courageous when I left the government job three years ago to become a professional leadership and transformational coach.
+For me, it was so clear completion of one period and a natural continuation of another.
+I’ve done an extensive amount of coaching with my coaching mentor and coach to transit successfully.
+To me, it seemed I had to be much more courageous to stay true to myself during the previous 18 years.

 Answers came after me, after being 2 years independent and among entrepreneurs.
 It’s a different kind of courage – a courage to stay open and agile to reinvent yourself and your service when and how is needed and not necessary when ready, and to be okay with the fact that although you do your best it still might not work out as successfully as you hope or wish for.